Website Maintenance Checklist – 10 Things To Do Weekly

 Thus, we have provided a concise checklist here:

-1. Check your Google analytics report to see how many visitors you are getting.
-And where do people enter and leave your website – work out why they leave that page.
+1. Check your Google Analytics report to see how many visitors you are getting.
+And see where do people enter and leave your website – work out why they leave that page.
 This Google Analytics 4 tool is FREE.

-2. Add useful fresh content to keep your website interesting and show authority in your subject area matter.
+2. Add useful fresh relevant content to keep your website interesting and show authority in your subject area matter.

-3. Curate existing content, to keep it up to date and useful and attracting the right audience.
-Read it and update it
+3. Curate your existing content, to keep it up to date and useful and attracting the right audience.
+Read it and update it continually.

-5. Apply any website platform updates, to maintain security and website uptime – check any warning messages or emails from your website.
+5. Apply any website platform updates, such as WordPress to maintain security and website uptime – check any warning messages or emails from your website.

-6. Apply any design theme updates, to avoid conflict between the design theme and other plugins, such as the Contact Form
+6. Administer any design theme updates, to avoid conflict between the design theme and other plugins, such as the Contact Form or your SEO tool.

-7. Apply any updates for any plugins to ensure that they all work and do not cause any conflict.
+7. Carry out any updates for any plugins to ensure that they all work and do not cause any conflict.
 Delete any that are not being used.

-9. Test your contact form, to see what happens if someone tries to contact you – send yourself a test enquiry every week.
+9. Check your contact form, to see what happens if someone tries to contact you – send yourself a test enquiry every week.

-10. Find out where your website ranks in Google search for your key terms and continually tweak until you get to the top of page 1 in organic results.
+10. Find out where your website ranks in Google search for your key terms and continually tweak your SEO until you get to the top of page 1 in organic results.
 Check this using an Incognito Window.
 Then work to stay there.
-If you are not number 1 or 2 on page 1 then you have some work to do.
+If you are not number 1 or 2 on page 1, then you have some work to do.
 To help with this, we recommend you check out our blog on What is SEO?

 What do I need to do weekly to ensure my website is effective?

-In the current climate, the website is your window to the world.
-People will be visiting your website in higher numbers now.
+In the current post covid climate, the website is your window to the world.
+Consequently, people will be visiting your website in higher numbers now.
 Or they should be doing so.
-They wil be visiting somebody in higher numbers.
-But if the website is not working smoothly, they will go elsewhere.
-The website reflects on you as a business.
-Does it look professional?
-Is it fast?
-Is the design good?
-Is it easy to navigate and get answers to logical questions.
-Does your website look like it is up to your own standards?
+Otherwise they will be visiting somebody else in higher numbers.
+If your website is not working smoothly, these visitors will go elsewhere.